The Annoying Index: Gym selfies, empty ice trays, daylight savings, the Dallas Cowboys.

 By “products” I don’t mean disruptive technology like the personal computer.

-Which brings me to the point of this week’s newsletter.
+Which brings me to this week’s newsletter.

 Distinguish market-worthy annoyances from trivial ones

-There’s a method that you can use to do this — in just an afternoon and for under $250.
+There’s a method that you can use to do this, in just an afternoon and for under $250.

 It’s ideal if you are struggling to identify the most significant pain point from a list, lack the traffic for A/B testing, or want to avoid a “six figures and six months” research project.